syncfusion-content/javascript-docs/js/Grid/Data-Binding.md

 ### Cross domain

-ejGrid can use cross domain data service with the help of DataManager.
-The given configuration is for configuring in client-side.
-You must configure the server as well, to retrieve data from server code.
+Cross domain data requests can be possible using `ej.DataManager`.
+This can be enabled using the property `crossDomain` in ej.DataManager options.
+This property is for configuring the client-side to make the cross domain request however you need configure the server as well, to retrieve data from server.
 For server configuration, you can refer this link ([https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS)).
 The following code example shows you how to use or retrieve cross domain data from Grid.

 {% highlight html %}